Lake Louise area hiking

 2–2.4 km return 45–60 min 100–160 m

-Bird's-eye diagonal view of the Chateau and lake that most lakeshore visitors never see.
+Bird's-eye diagonal view of the Chateau and lake above the main lakeshore.
 Short and steep.

 Shuttle or pre-dawn parking

 Crowds: Relatively quiet compared to the main lakeshore trails.
 Dense forest; make noise - active bear corridor.
 Season: Accessible most of the year.
 Roots become slippery when wet; microspikes advisable into early June and from mid-October.
 Short but steep ascent; diagonal bird's-eye view of Lake Louise and the Chateau that shoreline visitors miss.
-Root-laden; can be slippery in shoulder season (microspikes recommended).
-Fairview Wildlife Corridor; bear spray mandatory.
+Root-laden; can be slippery in shoulder season (microspikes often useful).
+Fairview Wildlife Corridor; verify current Parks Canada wildlife guidance.
 Can loop via Saddleback.
 Fairview Mountain summit is a separate 1,014 m ascent.

 Difficult